-Guidelines for placement in LATIN or GREEK are as follows:
+Guidelines for placement in LATIN or ANCIENT GREEK are as follows:

-- 211 level* (four years of study in secondary school) *(or for LATIN a score of 3 on the AP Latin Exam)
+- 112 level: three or four ears of study in secondary school or a score of 3 on the AP Latin exam

-Students cannot place out of the General Education foreign language requirement (K) in Ancient Greek unless they are transfer students who have completed the equivalent of the Advanced level at a college or university.
+Students cannot place out of the General Education foreign language requirement (K) in Latin or Ancient Greek unless they are transfer students who have completed two or three level at a college or university.

 Typically, such courses are those that are broadly related to Classical Studies in terms of topics, readings, or emphasis.
 For example, a course that includes works by classical historians, philosophers, poets, or playwrights in its syllabus may be approved, or a course in which there is specific attention to the influences of the classical world.